 We are the future of agriculture.
 We are Minnesota FFA.

-From the Minnesota FFA State Officer team:
+Message from the Minnesota FFA State Officer team

 Members of our state officer team come from fourth generation farm families, grew up on a reservation, are already enlisted in the National Guard, and are children of Southeast Asian refugees.
 We are passionate about leadership – and we are passionate about people.
 Even with all the different stories our team represents, we still cannot speak for every student, but we can stand up for every student.